siradel-telecom/web-services/Sample/Readme.md

 # Get results
 By default, results are downloaded and copied locally in the folder ScriptResults.
 You will find one geotiff file per output (best signal, best server, ...), and one folder with per transmitter prediction results if you activated the option -p in the command line.
+You can download these results in KMZ format by adding the -k option.
 Geotiff include several code values.
 In order to display it properly with a GIS tool, you need to adjust the colorscale with expected range.